takhs91/empower/README.md

 ```

 and replace all its content with what follows.
 Note the this configurationi is
-meant for one CPP equipped with 4 Ethernet interfaces.
-Note that the first
+meant for one CPP equipped with 4 Ethernet interfaces and that the first
-interface used as management interface and requires an active DHCP server
+interface is used as management interface and requires an active DHCP server.
-(adjust according to you deployment).

 ```
 # This file describes the network interfaces available on your system